(CNN) — African safaris have upped their game.

 As revealed by the date in its name, Cottars harks back to a "golden age" of safari by kitting out staff in vintage livery and furnishing quarters with antiques.

-On the outskirts of the Masai Mara, the camp has 10 tents in total -- five doubles, four family-sized and one for honeymooners.
+On the outskirts of the Masai Mara in Kenya, the camp has 10 tents in total -- five doubles, four family-sized and one for honeymooners.

 The latter have fireplaces and separate living rooms.

 Guests can eat in the well appointed communal dining area or opt for a candlelit meal within the privacy of their own tent.

 The 12 suites at Richard Branson's safari camp are tents in name only.

 The units all have enormous canopied verandas replete with roll-top bath tub and infinity pool.